ovictormiranda/ovictormiranda/README.md

 ###Hey there wave
-I'm Victor Miranda Santana man_astronaut.
+I'm Victor Miranda man_astronaut.
 Currently I'm System Analyst at Itaguaí Construções Navais, the only company in the southern emisphere to build Submarines.
 Working with JavaScript, ReactJS, NodeJS, MongoDB, SQLServer, git, Portainer, Jenkins, Docker and more...

 mortar_board I am graduated in System Analysis and Development,  postgraduating in Software Engeniering.